clulab/releases/emnlp2019-masking/nn/pytorch/README.md

-# Fact Verification using Mean Teacher in PyTorch
+# Fact Verification in PyTorch

-In this fork of the original mean teacher code, we replace the feed forward networks in a mean teacher setup with a decomposable attention.
+In this NN for fact verification we use a decomposable attention.
 Also the data input is that from FEVER 2018 shared task.

 # Pre reqs:

  The code runs on Python 3.
 Install the dependencies and prepare the datasets with the following commands:

 ```
-conda create --name mean_teacher python=3 numpy scipy pandas nltk tqdm
+conda create --name rte python=3 numpy scipy pandas nltk tqdm
-source activate mean_teacher
+source activate rte
 pip install sklearn
 pip install jsonlines
 pip install git+ssh://git@github.com/pytorch/vision@c31c3d7e0e68e871d2128c8b731698ed3b11b119